Jan Broberg

-Jan Broberg (July 31, 1962) is an American actress, singer, and dancer.
+Jan Broberg Felt is an American actress, singer, dancer, and kidnapping survivor.

-As a child, Broberg was kidnapped on two occasions by a family friend, at ages twelve and fourteen.
+As a child, Broberg was kidnapped on two occasions by a family friend, at ages 12 and 14.
 The experience has been documented in her mother Mary Ann Broberg's book, Stolen Innocence: The Jan Broberg Story, the documentary Abducted in Plain Sight, and the drama miniseries A Friend of the Family.

-Early life

-Broberg was born on July 31, 1962, in Pocatello, Idaho, to Robert "Bob" Broberg and Mary Ann Broberg.
-She was the couple's first child, and she was followed by two younger sisters, Karen and Susan.

 Career

 Broberg has appeared in over a dozen feature films.
 Some of her film credits are Slaughter of the Innocents (HBO), The Poof Point (Disney), Message in a Cell Phone (Disney), The Secret Keeper (Columbia TriStar), Bug Off, Hope For Troubled Teens, Nadir, Family First, Little Secrets (Columbia TriStar), Mobsters and Mormons, and The Book of Mormon Movie, Vol. 1: The Journey.
 She also played the mother of the main character in Baptists at Our Barbecue, and co-starred with Elijah Wood in Maniac.

 Broberg has appeared in many television series, including: Touched by an Angel (CBS), Promised Land (CBS), Remember Me (PBS), Death Row (PBS), The Man With Three Wives (the Norman Grayson story), Harmful Intent (NBC), Siege at Marion (NBC), Deliver Them from Evil: The Taking of Alta View (CBS), Ancient Secrets of the Bible (CBS Miniseries).
 Perhaps her most notable role was in the WB series Everwood as Nurse Louise.

 Broberg has had stage roles in the following: The Sound of Music (Tuacahn Theatre), I Do!
 I Do!
-(Sundance Theatre), Jane Eyre (Glendale Center), My Fair Lady (Scera Theatre), Carousel (Idaho State University), Trixie True Teen Detective (BYU), No No Nanette (Playmill), and appeared with and directed for St. George Musical Theater.
+(Sundance Theatre), Jane Eyre (Glendale Center), My Fair Lady (Scera Theatre), Carousel (Idaho State University), Trixie True, Teen Detective (BYU), No No Nanette (Playmill), and appeared with and directed for St. George Musical Theater.

 In 2017, Broberg was executive director for the Kayenta Arts Foundation and Center for the Arts at Kayenta in Ivins, Utah.

-Broberg helped produce A Friend of the Family a Peacock drama TV series, about her life.
+Broberg helped produce A Friend of the Family, a Peacock drama TV series about her life.

 Personal life

-Broberg was kidnapped when she was twelve, and again when she was fourteen, both times by Robert Berchtold, a friend of the family.
-On October 30, 2003, she and her mother Mary Ann published a book titled Stolen Innocence: The Jan Broberg Story.
+Broberg was kidnapped when she was twelve, and again when she was fourteen, both times by Robert Berchtold, a friend of the family, who had sexual encounters with both parents.
+During the first kidnapping, he groomed her by convincing her that they had been abducted by aliens, and that she had to have sex with him to conceive a child.
+When the FBI found Broberg, she did not disclose the sexual abuse to anyone, fearing that the aliens would harm her family.
+Berchtold continued to sexually abuse Broberg between 1972 and 1976, and in 1986 he was convicted for rape of a child against another child.
+On October 30, 2003, she and her mother Mary Ann published a book titled Stolen Innocence: The Jan Broberg Story which completely omitted her father's sexual involvement with the perpetrator.
 Broberg's story was the feature of the true crime documentary Abducted in Plain Sight.
 Filmed and produced over a three-year period, it was released in January 2019.
-Robert Berchtold died by suicide in 2005.
+Robert Berchtold committed suicide in 2005 following news that another prosecution for his crimes was imminent.

 She has a son from a previous marriage.